Have you recently purchased a pet ball python but don’t know how to pick it up?

 This is not an aggressive move.

-Your ball python is simply ensuring it doesn’t fall and securing itself to its new handling perch.
+Your ball python ensures it doesn’t fall and secures itself to its new handling perch.

 If your ball python moves around a lot at first when you’re holding it, don’t try to stop or restrain it.

 Instead, move gently with the snake until it calms down.